Key Takeaways

 You should carefully assess each third-party provider before buying the tool.
 After all, the market is full of similar third-party apps, many of which don’t even come close to the default AWS, Azure, and Google analytics tools.

-That’s why it’s an excellent idea to hire an experienced IT company to audit your business and recommend the most effective solutions for cloud governance, performance monitoring, and cost management.
-A company like Acropolium.
+That’s why it’s an excellent idea to hire an experienced IT company or outsourcing agency — for the most effective solutions for cloud governance and cost management.

 Acropolium is an experienced technology partner with decades of expertise in cloud computing.
 Our team carried out over 93 successful cloud migrations and reduced cloud bills for many logistics and transportation, healthcare, and HoReCa companies.